giuliagranzotto/giuliagranzotto/README.md

 - 👀 I’m interested in programming and AI
 - 🌱 I’m currently learning full-stack development
 - 📫 How to reach me: www.linkedin.com/in/giulia-granzotto-387aba218
-- ⚡ Fun fact: I started as a foreign language enthusiast and ended up as a programming language enthusiast
+- ⚡ Fun fact: I started as a foreign language passionate and ended up as a programming language enthusiast

 <!---
 giuliagranzotto/giuliagranzotto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.